Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 3.2.
 The Board of Directors is responsible for the operation and strategic development of the Bank, as well as its risk policy, and for ensuring an active system of internal control in accordance with the Act on Financial Undertakings, No. 161/2002, and rules adopted by virtue of it.
 The Board of Directors is responsible for ensuring that control of accounting and financial management complies with the laws, and rules applicable to the Bank's activities.
 Furthermore, the Board of Directors is responsible for ensuring that corporate governance and the Bank's internal organisation contribute to the efficient and careful management of the Bank, segregation of duties and for preventing conflict of interest.

 3.3.
-The Board of Directors defines which regular information it receives, amongst other things, in accordance with laws and regulations, and the guidelines of the Financial Supervisory Authority, and determines how it should be presented to the Board.
-The CEO regularly submits reports from Risk Management on the main risks in the Bank's operations, risk-related development and larger business decisions of the preceding period.
-In addition, the Board shall receive the following information at a minimum:
+In its annual work schedule, the Board of Directors defines which regular information it receives, amongst other things, in accordance with laws and regulations, and the guidelines of the Financial Supervisory Authority, and determines how it should be presented to the Board.

 3.4.
 The Board of Directors, along with the CEO, shall ensure that the interests and equality of shareholders are safeguarded and that provision of information to them and other stakeholders is appropriate and in accordance with the rules of the relevant stock exchange, if Landsbankinn has issued financial instruments to be traded on a regulated securities market.